My Dog Won't Listen To Me!

 Most of the time, when she is outside, she starts barking at nothing, trying to get her in the house is like pulling teeth out.

 Don't worry - this happens to most of us at some point!
-Especially when we let things slip.
-It sounds like your cocker spaniels is beginning to 'call the shots'.
+Especially if we take our eye off the ball.
+It sounds like your cocker spaniels is beginning to, (or trying to) 'call the shots'.

 For example: make her work for his food - ask her to sit before you feed her; make her sit before you allow her to go outside; don't take her for a walk unless she's calm; if she wanders over to you for attention, ignore her (I know, it's not always that easy!).

 Be aware of the tone and pitch of your voice when giving your dog a training command.
 Keep it low, strong, and firm.
-Issue the command as a command, not as a question, eg, Sit! not Sit?
+Issue the command as a command, not as a question, and keep it short and to the point eg, Sit! not Sssiiittttt?

 There's no need to shout at your dog - just be firm.